Sick pay entitlement for part-time workers

 Many businesses find the subject of staff sick pay to be confusing enough, without throwing part-time workers into the mix as well.
 Do part-time workers actually get sick leave?
 If so, how much do they get compared to your full-time staff?

-To clear up some of the confusion, this post looks into sick pay entitlement for part-time employees.
+To clear up some of the confusion, this post looks into sick pay entitlement for part-time employees, and highlights that providing statutory sick pay is a legal requirement for employers.

 When is someone classified as a part-time employee?